-CAMPTON HILLS – Erin Shore remembers Zachary Bingham as a likable, fun-loving person.
+CAMPTON HILLS – Erin Shore remembers as Zachary Bingham as a likable, fun-loving person.

-Bingham, 18, of Maple Park, died Saturday after his vehicle was struck head-on by a 30-year-old Wisconsin woman who allegedly was driving recklessly and at speeds of greater than 100 mph.
+Bingham, 18, of Maple Park, died Saturday night after his vehicle was struck head-on by a 30-year-old Wisconsin woman who was driving recklessly and at speeds of more than 100 mph.

-After the collision, a Facebook page was created in Bingham’s memory.
-By Monday, hundreds of people joined the page, sharing their thoughts and prayers for Bingham’s family.
+After the crash, a Facebook page was created in Bingham's memory.
+By Monday, hundreds of people joined the page, sharing their thoughts and prayers for the Bingham family.

-“Bad things happen to good people; very unexpected things,” the “about” section said.
-“You were loved by so many people, and prayers and thoughts will be [given] to you.”
+"Bad things happen to good people; very unexpected things," the "about" section says.
+"You were loved by so many people, and prayers and thoughts will be [given] to you."

 Shore, who was Bingham's counselor at Kaneland High School, said Bingham was a welding student at Elgin Community College.
 Shore said Bingham was part of the high school's Fox Valley Career Center and was successful in working with his hands.